rpolicastro/RNAseq/README.md

 ## Running the Workflow

-After getting the conda environment ready and the sample sheet prepared, you are ready to [run the workflow](https://github.com/rpolicastro/RNAseq/blob/master/docs/run_workflow.md).
+After getting Singularity installed, the sample sheet prepared, and the settings specified, you are now ready to run the workflow.
+Navigate to the main directory and enter 'bash main.sh'.

 # Built With